-Another sextortion incident occurred last December when an 18-year-old student from Utah State University was contacted over Instagram by an unknown person who had obtained explicit photos of her when she was younger.
+Another sextortion incident occurred last December when an 18-year-old college student was contacted over Instagram by an unknown person who had obtained explicit photos of her when she was younger.
 The person warned the student that they had “many more pics and vids like these from hacking your phone” and that they would “send them around to your family, friends, and around campus” if she tried to “delete [her] account, block [them], or tell anyone…”

 And, in some cases, these sextortion stories end up in someone being trafficked.

-The head of an Illinois-based anti-sex trafficking nonprofit, whom we’ll call “Annie,” shared with us in an interview that some of the survivors of trafficking she ends up working with felt compelled to prostitute themselves because they had been sextorted.
+The head of an Illinois-based anti-sex trafficking nonprofit, whom we’ll call “Annie,” shared with us in an interview that some of the survivors of trafficking she ends up working with felt compelled to sell themselves for sex because they had been sextorted.

 “They see no other way out,” she explained to us.
 “They feel they’ve ruined their lives already and they think they’ll ruin the lives of those they love if they know [about the explicit images and videos they’ve shared], so at least, by prostituting themselves, they’ll protect their families.”

-These are just a select few of the many real-life examples, but you get the point: sextortion is a big problem of our time.
+These are just a select few of the many real-life examples, but you get the point: sextortion is a big problem of our digital age.

 Consider how porn culture, specifically webcam chatting, has normalized and fueled what once was considered risky behavior.
 Clearly, that behavior becomes even riskier when we take into account the way technology does little to protect users’ privacy and allows for the immediate distribution of content.